The cat's expression at the end says it all! Enjoy.

 12. Do you have any allergies or health related conditions that your pal should know about?

-Work: I administer an on-line computer fluency course for college business students
+Work: I administer an on-line computer fluency course for college business students13.a.
+What would you do if you knew you could not fail?

 Fun: BUNKO, book club, hang with friends, read, crafts, travel